 Five Common Treatments for a Punctured Lung

-A victim of an automobile crash who suffers a punctured lung is often prescribed antibiotics to treat or prevent an infection, pain medication to reduce the pain, and sedatives to help him relax.
+A victim of an automobile accident who suffers a punctured lung is often prescribed antibiotics to treat or prevent an infection, pain medication to reduce the pain, and sedatives to help him relax.
 In addition, there are five common treatments for a punctured lung:

 - Needle aspiration.
 A needle is inserted in the cavity between the lungs and the chest wall to draw out the air to enable the lungs to fill with air when the victim breathes.